What are the most spectacular roads in Bosnia and Herzegovina?

 Brasina is one of the best offroad experiences in Bosnia and Herzegovina

-Brasina is a high mountain peak at an elevation of 1.873m (6,145ft) above the sea level, located in south-eastern Bosnia and Herzegovina.
-Definitely it’s one of the best offroad experiences in the country.
-Due to hazardous area (mine fields) do not hike or ride outside of the dirt road.
+Brasina is a high mountain peak at an elevation of 1,873m (6,145ft) above sea level, located in the Federation of Bosnia and Herzegovina.
+It’s definitely one of the best offroad experiences in the country.
+Due to hazardous areas (minefields), do not hike or ride outside of the dirt road.
 The climb is very steep, with sections up to 14%.

-Pogled na Stog is a high mountain peak at an elevation of 1.738m (5,702ft) above the sea level, located in Republika Srpska, in southern Bosnia and Herzegovina.
+Pogled na Stog is a high mountain peak at an elevation of 1,738m (5,702ft) above sea level, located in Republika Srpska, in Bosnia and Herzegovina.

-Paljenik is a high mountain peak at an elevation of 1.933m (6,341ft) above the sea level located in Central Bosnia Canton of the Federation of Bosnia and Herzegovina.
+Paljenik is a high mountain peak at an elevation of 1,933m (6,341ft) above sea level, located in the Central Bosnia Canton of the Federation of Bosnia and Herzegovina.

-Velika Klekovača is a high mountain peak at an elevation of 1.946m (6,384ft) above the sea level, located in western Bosnia and Herzegovina.
-The wind at the top is not a joke
+Velika Klekovača is a high mountain peak at an elevation of 1,946m (6,384ft) above sea level, located in western Bosnia and Herzegovina.
+The wind at the top is no joke.

-Trebević Mountain is a high mountain peak at an elevation of 1.232m (4,041ft) above the sea level, located in the municipality of Pale, in central Bosnia and Herzegovina.
+Trebević Mountain is a high mountain peak at an elevation of 1,232 m (4,041 ft) above sea level, located in the territories of Republika Srpska, Sarajevo, and East Sarajevo city, in Bosnia and Herzegovina.

 The Wild Road to Vranica